B-Con/mute/Tests.md

 Performing Tests
 ---
-TODO: How do filter hit counts work exactly?

 To perform the tests:

-1. add the filter to AdBlock
+1. Add the mute filter to AdBlock.
-2. preferably, disable any other AdBlock filters
+2. Optionally, disable any other AdBlock filters.
+(A good idea to do from time to time.)
-3. visit each page with blockable comments and confirm there are no visible user comments; to be thorough check the AdBlock filter to confirm there is at least one hit on that page for the filter
+3. Visit each page with blockable comments and confirm there are no visible user comments.
+To be thorough, compare the page with and without AdBlock enabled.
-4. visit each page without blockable comments and verify that the comments are still visible; also check the hit count in AdBlock for that filter to ensure there are no hits for the page
+4. Visit each page without blockable comments and verify that the comments are still visible; also check the hit count in AdBlock for that filter to ensure there are no hits for the page.